Zoldyck99/encoding-converter/README.md

 # encoding-converter
 Convert at once as many files encoding as you want.

-Can be used on a Single file - Many files - .zip file
+Can be used on a Single file - Multiple files - .zip file

 # Use it in this order:
 1- Specify the encodings